Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Branch lifetime: Short-lived.
 Branch type: Feature.
 - [ ] Branch lifetime: Long-lived.
 Branch type: Integration.

-### What will Azure DevOps use to authenticate with the tool?
+### You store source code in a Git repository in Azure Repos.
+You use a third-party continuous integration (CI) tool to control builds.
+What will Azure DevOps use to authenticate with the tool?

 - [ ] Certificate authentication.
 - [x] Personal Access Token (PAT).